gasparian/multiclass-semantic-segmentation/README.md

 ### Unet vs Feature Pyramid Network

-Both UNET and FPN uses features from the different scales with skip-connections and I'll quote really insightful words from the web about the difference between UNet and FPN:
+Both UNET and FPN uses features from the different scales and I'll quote really insightful words from the web about the difference between UNet and FPN:
 ```
 ...
  The main difference is that there is multiple prediction layers: one for each upsampling layer.